Matthew Osborn, (816) 235-6118 x8, email@example.com

 In the oral examination conducted by the supervisory committee, both primary and co-discipline students will be expected to answer questions of an interdisciplinary nature.

-A student with History as either a primary or co-discipline is considered to have passed the comprehensive examination if the History member/s of the examining committee vote that the candidate passes, and if no more than 20 percent of the examining committee vote to fail the student.
+A student with History as either a primary or co-discipline is considered to have passed the Comprehensive Examination if the History member/s of the examining committee vote that the candidate passes, and if no more than 20 percent of the examining committee vote to fail the student.
 If failure is reported, the examining committee will either recommend termination as a Ph.D. student or suggest additional work or other remedial measures.
 Furthermore, a student who has failed may not take a second examination for at least 12 weeks.
-Failure of a second comprehensive examination shall automatically preclude candidacy at this institution.
+Failure of a second Comprehensive Examination shall automatically preclude candidacy at this institution.

 A student for whom History is a discipline must meet the requirements of the History Department for the discipline, as well as those of the School of Graduate Studies.
-On a Ph.D. plan of study, where history is the primary discipline, there must be a minimum of 12 credits in HISTORY 5699R (dissertation hours).
+On a Ph.D. plan of study, where History is the primary discipline, there must be a minimum of 12 credits in HISTORY 5699R (dissertation hours).

 The final examination in defense of the dissertation is open to all members of the doctoral faculty, who may attend as interested observers.
 The supervisory committee and its chair will determine the format and procedures of the defense.
 The date, time and location must be announced and published at least two weeks before each final examination takes place.

-The defense of the dissertation is approved when a majority of the supervisory committee, including the History member/s of the committee, recommends approval and signs the Report of Result of Final Doctoral Examination form.
+The defense of the dissertation is approved when a majority of the supervisory committee, including the History member/s of the committee, recommends approval and signs the Report of Results of Final Doctoral Examination form.
 Within 48 hours of the defense, the supervisory committee chair will report the results of the final dissertation examination in writing to the candidate.

 Those students for whom History comprises their Primary discipline must complete a competency examination in at least one foreign language that will be relevant to their dissertation research and/or future career.
 The language exam format will be determined by the student's supervisory committee and will be assessed by a member of the department of foreign languages and literatures or another expert in the field.
 Students can also choose to complete two years of undergraduate language study in lieu of a challenge exam.
 Students with research interests that require competency in more than one language will be encouraged to be certified in relevant languages, but will be examined at the discretion of the supervisory committee.
+Students who do not require a foreign language competency to complete their dissertation research may be exempted from this requirement, but only at the discretion of the supervisory committee.

 Retention in the Doctoral Program